Jorge Mistral

-Modesto Llosas Rosell (24 November 1920 – 20 April 1972) known professionally as Jorge Mistral was a Spanish film actor.
+Modesto Llosas Rosell (24 November 1920 – 20 April 1972), known professionally as Jorge Mistral, was a Spanish film actor.
 During the 1940s, he became a star in films produced by CIFESA.
-In the 1950s, he lived and worked in México and appeared in Luis Buñuel's Abismos de pasión in 1954.
+In the 1950s, he lived and worked in Mexico and appeared in Luis Buñuel's Abismos de pasión in 1954.
 Later, in the 1960s, he directed three films.

 Early life

-Jorge Mistral was born Modesto Llosas Rosell on 24 November 1920 in Aldaia, a city located next to Valencia, Spain.
+Jorge Mistral was born Modesto Llosas Rosell on 24 November 1920 in Aldaia, province of Valencia, Spain.
 His father was from Puerto Rico and his mother from Catalonia.

 Death

 Suffering from cancer, Mistral committed suicide with a gunshot while living in Mexico City, Mexico.